iankuria668/SA.02-WK2-Code-Challenge-/README.md

 github.com/iankuria668

 ### License
-The content of this site is licensed under the MIT license Copyright (c) 2024.
+The content of this site is licensed under the Moringa School license Copyright (c) 2024.